Growin’ Up

 “Simon City?” we repeated, having no idea what that meant.

-The only remaining piece of the old Dad’s plant that employed hundreds is the turret, which serves as historical centerpiece to a condo complex.
-I don’t know what became of Budweiser.
-And nobody knows where the jobs went…
+Today, the lone remnant from the old Dad’s Root Beer plant that once employed hundreds is the turret, which serves as historical centerpiece for a swanky new condo complex.
+I don’t know what became of the Anheuser Busch warehouse, or its massive, rolling neon Budweiser sign.

 The Origins of Avondale Street Names